-King's students in the 3+2 program will transfer to The University of Notre Dame in one of six engineering tracks – Aerospace, Chemical, Civil, Computer, Electrical, or Mechanical Engineering – and will receive a B.S. from King's in the disciplines specified below:
+King's students in the 3+2 program will transfer to The University of Notre Dame in one of seven engineering tracks – Aerospace, Chemical, Civil, Computer, Electrical, Environmental or Mechanical Engineering – and will receive a B.S. from King's in the disciplines specified below:

 |B.S.
 Physics from King's:||Aerospace Engineering track